Disney Blu-ray and DVD Support Frequently Asked Questions

 Yes.
 Ultra HD Blu-ray players support existing Blu-rays and DVDs.

-Manufacturers may update their Blu-ray player firmware in order to add new functionality and rectify known playback issues.
+Manufacturers may periodically update Blu-ray player firmware to add new features and address known playback issues.
 For optimal performance, we recommend checking for available updates.
-For further information on a specific player, please click on one of the major Blu-ray player manufacturers links below.
+For more information, please contact your player’s manufacturer.

 Sometimes when you play a DVD or Blu-ray, there will be no audio when the movie starts to play.
 This is normally caused when your player defaults to the incorrect audio track.
 To correct this issue, please follow the steps below: